TLeonidas/Computer-Vision-Course-Portfolio/README.md

 # HCC-Computer-Vision-course-portfolio

-This repository hosts most of my assignments for HCC's Computer Vision Spring '24 class.
+This repository hosts some assignments for HCC's Computer Vision class of Spring '24.

 ### Course Assignments